- Degree Programs

 5. When approved, submit proposal electronically to MA Director for approval by the MA Committee by Dec.
 15. If the proposal is not approved, it will be returned within one week with suggestions for revision.
 The proposal may be resubmitted to the committee within three weeks.

-6. Submit thesis proposal for approval to Master's Candidacy Advisor Cherell Johnson at firstname.lastname@example.org using this form.
+6. Submit thesis proposal for approval to Master's Candidacy Advisor Cherell Johnson at firstname.lastname@example.org using the Master's Thesis Proposal, Prospectus form, available here.

 7. Submit the thesis by April 15 to Thesis Committee Chair.